Data

 Introduction

-Working with data is the cornerstone of any application.
-In fact, it's such a central part of app development that it's hard to imagine an app that doesn't rely on it in some way.
-Whether it's data generated by users, owned by you or imported from other apps and services, the ability to collect, store, and visualize information is why most applications exist in the first place.
+Working with data is fundamental to any application.
+In fact, it’s such a core aspect of app development that it’s difficult to imagine an app that doesn’t rely on data in some way.
+Whether the data is generated by users, managed by you, or imported from external services, the ability to collect, store, and display information is what enables most applications to function.

 The ability to work with data is what allows apps to do what they do best: provide value to users.